Megan D. Gall Associate Professor of Biology

 Broadly, I am interested in sensory ecology, physiology, and behavior in birds and frogs.
 I am particularly interested in (1) the role of sensory systems in animal communication, (2) sensory plasticity, and (3) the feedback loops between ecology, behavior and the design of animal sensory systems.
-I teach Introductory Biology, Animal Physiology, Sensory Ecology, Animal Communication, and a seminar in Neuroscience and Behavior.
+I teach Introductory Biology, Animal Physiology, Sensory Ecology, Animal Communication, a seminar in Neuroscience and Behavior and a new intensive (Topic: Biology in Board Games).
 If you are a student who is interested in my research program, please check out our website for more information on our research and then e-mail me to find out more about opportunities in my lab.

 - BA, Pomona College; MS, California State University; PhD, Purdue University

 - At Vassar since 2013

 Research and Academic Interests

 * Indicates undergraduate author; ^Authors made equal contributions

 ^Baugh, A.T., Bee, M.A., and ^Gall, M.D.
 "The paradox of hearing at the lek: auditory sensitivity increases after breeding in female gray treefrogs (Hyla chrysoscelis)".
 The Journal of Comparative Physiology A. 205:629–639.

 *Beatini J.R., Proudfoot, G.A., and Gall, M.D.
 2019.
 "Effects of presentation rate and onset time on auditory brainstem responses in Northern saw-whet owls (Aegolius acadicus)."
 Journal of the Acoustical Society of America.
 145: 2062–2071

 *Boycott, T.J., *Gao, J. and Gall, M.D.
 2019.
 "Deer browsing alters sound propagation in temperate deciduous forests."
 PLoS One.
 14(2): e0211569.